18F/18f.gsa.gov/README.md

 Deployments to production will be done by site admins, using pull requests from `staging` to `production`.

+We occasionally use various subdomains of 18f.gov to demo work in a way that others can see it.
+These deployments are manual and require a little bit of extra configuration.
+See the readme file in the "deploy" folder for more information on how this works.

 ### Adding yourself to the site

 If you're a new teammate, please add yourself to the website by following these steps: